openturns/openturns/python/doc/theory/meta_modeling/chaos_basis.rst

-In a deterministic setting (i.e. when the input parameters are considered to be deterministic), it is of common practice to substitute the model function :math:`h` by a polynomial approximation over its whole domain of definition as shown in .
+In a deterministic setting (i.e. when the input parameters are considered to be deterministic), it is of common practice to substitute the model function :math:`h` by a polynomial approximation over its whole domain of definition.
 Actually this approach is strictly equivalent to:

-- Regarding the input parameters as random uniform random variables
+#.
+Regarding the input parameters as random uniform random variables

-- Expanding any quantity of interest provided by the model onto a PC expansion made of Legendre polynomials
+#.
+Expanding any quantity of interest provided by the model onto a PC
+   expansion made of Legendre polynomials

 .. topic:: API: